Our mission, strategy and history - International Alert

 Vision

-• Working with people directly affected by violent conflict to find lasting solutions
+• work with people directly affected by violence to support lasting solutions;

-• Collaborating with all those striving for peace to strengthen our collective voice and impact
+• collaborate openly and in solidarity with all those striving for peace, to strengthen our common cause.

 Our strategy